dapr/test-infra/scheduler-jobs/README.md

 # How-To Run Locally:

-To run locally as a process: `go run scheduler-jobs.go`
+To run locally as a process: `go run scheduler-jobs.go`, assuming you have a scheduler and dapr running accordingly (see below).

 Run Scheduler:
 ![scheduler_debugger_config.png](scheduler_debugger_config.png)